-- 1. In carrying out Emergency Works, the Utility Operator must: - a) comply with any legislative provisions relating to Emergency Works; - b) undertake notifications and obtain approvals as per Section 4.3.4; - c) before starting Work, secure the working area and apply safety measures to protect workers and the Public; and

-- d) identify the location of other Utility Structures prior to Works starting. - 2.
+- 1. In carrying out Emergency Works, the Utility Operator must: - a) comply with any legislative provisions relating to Emergency Works; - b) undertake notifications and obtain approvals as per Section 4.3.4; - c) before starting Work, secure the working area and apply safety measures to protect workers and the Public; and - d) identify the location of other Utility Structures prior to Works starting; and - e) update asset information and asset registers in a timely manner after Emergency Works have been executed. - 2.
 Under section 77(5) of the Government Roading Powers Act, the Corridor Manager has the power to carry out Work in an emergency and the duty to notify the Utility Operator as soon as possible.

-In the event of an Emergency, the Corridor Manager should determine (in discussion, where possible, with other affected Utility Operators) the appropriate course of action to ensure the community's needs are best served.
+In the event of an emergency, the Corridor Manager should determine (in discussion, where possible, with other affected Utility Operators) the appropriate course of action to ensure the community's needs are best served.